-Motorcycles are some of the most exciting and exhilarating vehicles on the road because of the feeling of freedom and the sense of speed they give to the rider.
-However, they can also be among the most dangerous vehicles on the road because they offer no protection to the rider and their smaller size means that drivers may not always be able to see them.
-It is up to drivers to be more careful and attentive to motorcycle riders, but motorcyclists also have a responsibility to ride safely and carefully.
+Motorcycles are some of the most exciting and exhilarating vehicles, providing a feeling of freedom and a sense of speed to any rider.
+However, they can also be among the most dangerous since they offer no protection to the rider and their smaller size means drivers may not always be able to spot them.
+Car drivers should be more careful and attentive regarding motorcycle riders, but motorcyclists also have a responsibility to ride safely and carefully.

 The Principles of Motorcycle Safety

-Motorcycle safety is important because riders need to know how to operate their vehicles safely if they want to avoid any accidents.
-A safe rider follows the rules of the road and wears the proper safety equipment in order to keep themself, and everyone else on the road safe.
-There are many things that a motorcycle rider can do to keep safe on the roads, including abiding by the following principles.
+Motorcycle riders need to know how to operate their vehicles safely in order to avoid being in an accident.
+A safe rider follows the rules of the road and wears the proper safety gear to keep themselves safe.
+There are some important steps a motorcycle rider can take, including:

-Every state requires that a motorcycle rider obtain a motorcycle license before operating their vehicle on the roads.
-That means riders will learn all of the rules pertaining to motorcycles and learn to ride their motorcycle safely.
-That knowledge can help to keep drivers safe and on the right side of the law.
-So even as the motorcyclist gets more experienced and confident, they will still have the basic knowledge of how to ride lawfully and safely.
+Every state requires that a motorcycle rider obtain a motorcycle license before operating their vehicle.
+That means riders must become familiar with the rules pertaining to motorcycles and must learn how to ride motorcycles safely.
+That knowledge can help keep them safe and on the right side of the law.

-Safety is important no matter what kind of vehicle a person is driving, but it is especially important for a motorcycle rider because an equipment failure could have devastating consequences.
-That is why motorcycle riders should check or have a professional check all of the important components of their motorcycle on a regular basis.
-Tires and brakes are vitally important, of course, but so are the lights since one of the problems for motorcycles is that drivers sometimes fail to notice them.
+Safety is essential no matter what kind of vehicle you are driving.
+However, it is especially important for a motorcycle rider because any equipment failure could have devastating consequences.
+That is why you should regularly check or have a professional check all the critical components of your motorcycle.
+Tires, brakes, and lights are just some items that should always be in proper working order.

-A motorcycle rider has the responsibility to make sure that their bike is in good working condition whenever they go for a ride.
-If they are carrying some kind of cargo, then they should make sure that it is properly secured and loaded so that it does not create an imbalance that might adversely affect the handling of the motorcycle.
+If you are carrying any cargo, you should make sure that it is properly secured and loaded so that it does not create an imbalance that might adversely affect the motorcycle’s handling.

 Wear The Right Protection

-While motorcycle riders have minimal protection when compared to people in enclosed vehicles, that does not mean that they do not have any protection.
-A helmet is the most important form of protection of course, and the rider should always wear a helmet regardless of their level of confidence.
-Not only does a helmet protect the rider’s head, but it is also required under California law.
+A helmet is the most important element of protection and the rider should always wear it regardless of their level of expertise.
+Not only does it protect the rider’s head, but it is also required under California law.

-The helmet should be comfortable and snug, not too tight, and not too loose.
-The helmet should be US DOT (Department of Transportation) compliant, should not have any cracks or defects, and should be securely fastened.
-If the helmet has a face shield, then it should be shatter-resistant and provide clear visibility.
-If the helmet does not have face protection, then the rider should also have some kind of eye protection like goggles.
+The helmet should fit comfortably and not be too tight or too loose.
+It should also be US Department of Transportation compliant, should not have any cracks or defects, and should be securely fastened.
+If the helmet has a face shield, it should be shatter-resistant and provide clear visibility.
+If the helmet does not have face protection, you should also wear other eye protection, such as goggles.

-Riders should also wear clothing that covers their limbs, and it should be made of a thick, durable material like leather or denim.
-Shoes or boots should cover up the toes and should ideally go over the ankle.
+You should also wear clothing made of a thick, durable material like leather or denim that covers your limbs.
+Shoes or boots should ideally go over the ankle.
 Gloves are not necessary, but they can add an extra layer of protection under certain circumstances.
-Clothing should be comfortable but not so loose-fitting that it flaps in the wind.
+Clothing should be comfortable but not so loose that it flaps in the wind.

-Motorcycle passengers should follow the same safety procedures as the rider, including wearing a helmet and the right kind of clothing.
-They should make sure that their feet are on footrests at all times, and they should keep their legs away from the muffler.
-A passenger should hold on to the hips, waist, or belt of the rider and should avoid moving around too much.
-The passenger should lean when the rider does and should not dismount until the rider says that it is safe to do so.
+Your passengers should follow the same safety procedures as you, including the helmet and the right kind of clothing.
+Their feet should be on footrests at all times, and they should keep their legs away from the muffler.
+Any passenger should hold on to the hips, waist, or belt of the rider and avoid moving around.
+Your passenger should lean when you do and should not dismount until you say that it is safe to do so.

 Follow the Rules of the Road

-Motorcycles tend to have many of the same rules as cars, but there are rules unique to motorcycles, such as the rules governing lane splitting.
-Lane splitting is when a motorcyclist rides in between lanes of traffic, usually when the traffic is stationary or slow-moving.
-Lane splitting is legal in California, but riders are still encouraged to use caution when attempting such a maneuver.
+Although motorcycles must follow many of the same rules as cars, there are rules unique to them, such as those governing lane splitting.
+Lane splitting takes place when a motorcyclist rides between traffic lanes, usually when the traffic is stationary or slow-moving.
+Even though lane splitting is legal in California, riders are encouraged to use caution when attempting it.

 Do Not Ride Under the Influence

-Driving while under the influence of drugs or alcohol is always a bad move, and it is even more so when it comes to riding a motorcycle.
-The dangers that come with driving under the influence are exacerbated when it comes to riding under the influence because an intoxicated motorcyclist could end up hurting themselves very badly.
+The dangers associated with driving under the influence are exacerbated when it comes to riding a bike.
+That is because an intoxicated motorcyclist could end up badly hurting themselves.

-Contact Maho Prentice, LLC If You Were in a Motorcycle Accident
+Contact Maho Prentice, LLP If You Were in a Motorcycle Accident